 - A one-second delay in page load time can result in a 7% loss in conversions.

-To put that into perspective – that means that if your ecommerce site is making $10,000 per day, a one-second page delay could potentially cost you $255,500 in lost sales every year.
+Let’s put that into perspective.
+If your ecommerce site is making $10,000 per day, a one-second page delay could potentially cost you $255,500 in lost sales every year.

-Google’s Core Web Vitals update will score sites across three key metrics related to site speed, responsiveness and visual stability.
+Google’s Core Web Vitals update scores sites across three key metrics related to site speed, responsiveness and visual stability.

 Ultimately, Google hopes that improving these metrics will make the web a more pleasing experience for users across web browsers and devices.

 We’ll dive into how to optimize your BigCommerce site for the Core Web Vitals metrics:

 - Largest Contentful Paint (LCP), AKA Loading performance

 - Cumulative Layout Shift (CLS), AKA Visual stability

 What Is LCP & Why Does It Matter?